Getting Started with XOGO

-Visit our downloads page to get the XOGO Content Manager app for your Windows or Android device (iOS coming soon!)
+Next visit our downloads page to get the XOGO Manager app for your Windows or Android device (iOS coming soon!)
 This app allows you to create a XOGO account, upload images and video content, and create one or more playlists.

-Using the XOGO Content Manager app on your mobile device, tap New to upload still images or videos into the Library section.
+Using the XOGO Manager app on your mobile device, tap New to upload still images or videos into the Library section.
 Then tap New and create one or more playlists of content.
 Finally, tap New in the Player section and scan the QR code (or enter the PIN) displayed on your media player's screen to associate the media player with your unique XOGO account.
-Assign the media player a playlist and it will sync with the cloud (requires Internet connectivity) and immediately begin looping your content.
-It's now a digital sign!
+Use the options on-screen to assign the media player a playlist, and it will sync with the cloud (requires Internet connectivity) and immediately begin looping your content.
+You've just set up your first digital sign!